JohnIdyu/alx-backend-javascript/0x05-Node_JS_basic/README.md

 + [x] 0. **Executing basic javascript with Node JS**<br/>[0-console.js](0-console.js) contains a module that exports a function named `displayMessage` that prints in `STDOUT` the string argument.

-+ [x] 1. **Using Process stdin**<br/>[1-stdin.js](1-stdin.js) contains a script that will be executed through the command line with the following requirements:
-  + It should display the message `Welcome to Holberton School, what is your name?` (followed by a new line).
-  + The user should be able to input their name on a new line.
-  + The program should display `Your name is: INPUT`.
-  + When the user ends the program, it should display `This important software is now closing` (followed by a new line).

 # :computer: Tasks.
 <!---->
 ## [0.
 Executing basic javascript with Node JS](0-console.js)